 All course work for a degree offered by Western Seminary must be completed within the established time limit as measured from the date of entry to the degree program.
-Master of Arts should be completed in five years.
+Master of Arts should be completed in five years and a Master of Divinity should be completed in six years.
 The faculty may recommend termination of the student's program unless a written plan for timely completion is approved by petition to the Counseling Program Director and the Registrar.